nielubowicz/swamp-witch-build-docs/mxr-dist+/README.md

 ![mxr dist+ PCB](mxr-dist+.board.png)

 ## Overview
 The MXR Dist+ is a simple distortion circuit, taking advantage of an inverting op-amp to maximize gain.
 As the distortion potentiometer is turned up, the feedback resistance decreases and gain increases.
 Changing the resistance also changes the pole of the high-pass filter created at the inverting input.
+Refer to the [schematic](#schematic) if you get stuck, or check the [sources](#sources) section for more reading about the MXR Dist+ circuit and analysis.

 See Modifications section for variations.